 This is not directly related to Hard Rock Cafe, but if you plan to start out from a resort, it’s worth being aware that you may need to allow additional time to get to City Walk

 Keep On Smilin’

-On arrival at Hard Rock Cafe, you approach a podium outside.
-Tell them how many guests in your party and a friendly hostess will issue you a ticket and direct you through the entrance to the check-in desk.
-Another hostess will get you a table.
+On arrival at Hard Rock Cafe, you approach a podium outside the front door.
+Tell them how many guests are in your party and a friendly hostess will issue you a ticket and direct you through the entrance to the check-in desk.
+Another hostess takes you through the front door to your table.

 If they are busy, you may need to wait a while, but they handle the queue efficiently and we’ve never waited more than a minute or two.

 Reception is friendly, inviting, and efficient and scores well on our review.

 Taking Care of Business

 We’ve had mixed experiences with service over our visits to Hard Rock Cafe.
 On the whole, our dining experiences have been positive with great times and good food.

 We were seated promptly even though the dining room was fairly busy.
 We arrived early for dinner, but it was a Saturday evening during a busy time of the year, bringing in Spring Break and Mardi Gras visitors to the Universal Resort.